Manuel-GG-89/serverless-cqrs-es-core/README.md

   - ...So far, this is the best option I’ve found to achieve that result, but there might be better ones.
 So, before implementing the communication interfaces, I’ll need to research again, I think.

-Let's see a simple flow of a Client - Server interaction Consider that the client is a front-end server (ssr) that interacts through a graphql api with the Core of the system.
+Let's see a simple flow of a Client - Server interaction.
+Consider that the client is a front-end server (ssr) that interacts through a graphql api with the Core of the system asynchronously, without blocking the user's UI (perhaps using a feature like React's Suspense)

 Happy path of a generic event.
 Pseudo Code:
 ```